The Story of Chamilli

 The name Chamilli is another creation of mine.
 A spice tin is a staple in pretty much every Indian household and is home to 8 core spices: cumin, coriander, chilli, garam masala, cinnamon, turmeric, mustard seeds & cloves.

 As with everything, there are variations of this but these were the spices that became the foundations of a fair chunk of my cooking.
-Well that's before I was introduced to paprika, five spice, scotch bonnets amongst other divine spices.
+That's before I was introduced to paprika, five spice, scotch bonnets amongst other divine spices.

 Chamilli is a letter from each of the 8 spices and, before you start a word puzzle, it's not necessarily the first letter.